iris9112/my_spotify_data/README.md

 # My Year in Spotify

 This was my year 👩🏼‍🎤 ✨.
-Apparently, every moment was going along with a good song during the pandemic!
+Apparently, every moment was going along with a good song during the second year of the pandemic!

 📅 Starting: May 25, 2021